 Fabricate reinforcing in accordance with CSA-A23.1-14 and the Reinforcing Steel Manual of Standard Practice by the Reinforcing Steel Institute of Canada (RSIC).

-Fabricate connectors in accordance with CAN3-A370-14.
+Fabricate connectors in accordance with CAN-A370-14.

 Obtain the Consultant’s approval for the locations of reinforcement splices other than as shown on the placing drawings.